FelipeMG/FractionProject/README.md

-# SolidPrinciples
+# FractionProject
 Miniproject in JAVA showing the use of SolidPrinciples.

-  + Classes implementing SOLID principles for educational purpose.
+  + Fraction Classes implementing SOLID principles for educational purpose.